thephez/backup-readme/platform/markdown/tutorial-register-a-data-contract.md

   ]
 }
 [/block]

-[block:callout]
-{
-  "type": "info",
+> 📘
+>
-  "body": "Please refer to the [data contract reference page](reference-data-contracts) for more comprehensive details related to contracts and documents."
+> Please refer to the [data contract reference page](reference-data-contracts) for more comprehensive details related to contracts and documents.
-}
-[/block]

 ## Registering the data contract

 The following examples demonstrate the details of creating contracts using the features [described above](#defining-contract-documents):